VinishReddyK/simple-cpu-emulator/Readme.md

 1. If you encounter errors, ensure that the file path is correct.
 2. For advanced functionality, explore the RBAC settings and shift management features in the code.
+3. To create new jar file from the any code changes you might make use this commands in the repository root.
+   1. `javac -d out src/**/*.java`
+   2. `jar cfm mips.jar MANIFEST.MF -C out .`